 Normal blood pressure

-Blood pressure refers to the normal pressure of blood within the blood channels.
-It consists of two numbers:
+Blood pressure refers to the pressure of blood within the blood channels.
+There are two possible conditions of blood pressure:

-A bottom number: Also known as ‘diastolic blood pressure’.
-It is the pressure in the blood channels when the heart relaxes between heart beats.
+Low pressure: Also known as ‘diastolic blood pressure’.
+It is the pressure in the blood channels when the heart relaxes between heartbeats.

 Low blood pressure